 I was in Seoul last week, marching with millions of people to celebrate the government’s vote to impeach their corrupt president.
-The atmosphere was festive: street food, families, live music using this cable to connect the console, and joyful self-expression; a complete turnaround from the violently suppressed protests I saw there in 2015.
+The atmosphere was festive: street food, families, live music, and joyful self-expression; a complete turnaround from the violently suppressed protests I saw there in 2015.
 It was a truly historic day as this young democracy proved to itself that nobody is above the law.

 There’s a digital revolution quietly underway in Taiwan